sp6pe/slate/source/includes/_tokens.md

 ## Token Transfers by Address

-This endpoint returns the token transfers for a specific transaction hash
+This endpoint returns the token transfers for a specific address

 ```shell